-Our steam mop reviews are now among the most popular on our website – who'd have thought!
-There are countless models on the market, ranging from $500 machines with multiple attachments to basic $50 models.
-So how do we find out how well they perform, and how easy they are to use?
+Did you know our steam mop reviews are now among the most popular on our site?
+Who'd have thought!
+There are countless steam mops on the market, ranging from basic $45 models up to top-of-the-line machines for more than $1000.
+So how do we find out which ones work well in a home setting?

 Our market researchers find out what the most popular brands are on the market.
-They'll survey manufacturers about their latest models, and ask them whether they'll stick around beyond publication time.
-Sometimes we're lucky enough to be able to buy a steam mop ahead of its general release.
+They'll survey manufacturers about their latest models, and sometimes we'll be lucky enough to get our hands on a steam mop ahead of its general release.

 Steam mops come in barrel/canister form as well as the more typical stick type and we define both types as being steam mops (steam mops can sometimes be referred to as steam cleaners or steam systems).
 Steam cleaners that have suction abilities are not part of this category.

-One problem members frequently report is excessive wetness on the floor after mopping.
-Steam mops should leave as little water residue as possible to minimise hazards and speed up drying time.
-After conducting our performance test, Peter assesses how much residual water is left on the floor and gives the steam mop a rating – the less water, the higher the floor wetness score.
+Our members frequently report excessive wetness on the floor after mopping with a steam mop.
+Steam mops should leave as little water residue as possible to minimise slip hazards and speed up drying time.
+This may also reduce damage to the floor over time, which may occur from excessive heat and moisture.

 A bit about grout

 A lot of you have asked us how well steam mops clean grout.
-For our most recent test, we prepared a tiled surface and stained it with cola and tea.
+In the past, our test involved preparing a tiled surface and staining it with cola and tea.
 All of the steam mops we tested did a poor job of removing grout stains, and we don't recommend them for this purpose.

 Ease of use assessment

 This accounts for 80% of the CHOICE Expert Rating.
 These checks include:

 - ease of moving the mop head on the floor, and whether or not it gets tiring